-During Ramadan, many shops are closed, and if they are open, that is only in the evening.
+During Ramadan, many shops are closed; if they are open, that is only in the evening.
 Of course, this does not apply to tourist shops and cafes, most of which are in Marrakesh’s Medina.
-It is better not to plan any significant work, like home reconstruction, during Ramadan because local workers simply will not find the strength to do it.
+It is better not to plan any significant work, like home reconstruction, during Ramadan because local workers will not find the strength to do it.

 And that is no wonder, given that they give up food and water at the temperature of +45 degrees Celsius and get up before dawn for fajr prayer and an early breakfast.

 The last 10 days of Ramadan are the holiest days for Muslims because that is when the Prophet Muhammad received the first ayahs (verses of the Qur’an).
 The most significant night is called Laylat al-Qadr (Night of Power, Night of Destiny).